Romare Bearden: Legacy

 From January 15–August 8, 2010, the Metropolitan Museum of Art exhibited Romare Bearden's The Block, Bearden's 1971 mural collage, including preliminary sketches and photographs (all in the Met's collection).
 From August 30, 2011 – March 4, 2012, the Metropolitan Museum of Art exhibited Romare Bearden (1911–1988): A Centennial Celebration.

+Bearden was the subject of two exhibits at the High Museum of Art.
+The first, A Painter’s Profile: The High Celebrates Romare Bearden, was exhibited January 10 – July 5, 2015, and celebrated their “recent acquisition of Romare Bearden’s only known self portrait, Profile/Part II, The Thirties: Artist with Painting and Model (1981).”
+The second exhibit “Something Over Something Else”: Romare Bearden’s Profile Series was exhibited September 14, 2019 – February 2, 2020, and reassembled his Profile series that were exhibited at the Cordier & Ekstrom Gallery in New York where Part I was exhibited in 1979 and Part II in 1981.

 In 2017, the Virginia Museum of Fine Arts in Richmond announced acquisition of Romare Bearden's collage, Three Folk Musicians, as part of the museum's permanent collection.
 The collage, which shows two guitar players and a banjo player, is often cited in art history books.
 It was shown at the VMFA for the first time in February 2017 in the museum's mid- to late 20th-century galleries.

 From November 21, 2019 to 8 March 2020, the British Museum exhibited Troy: Myth and Reality which included the 1977 collage The Sirens' Song.

 From May 3–September 15, 2024, the Saint Louis Art Museum exhibited Romare Bearden: Resonances, that “highlight[ed] modernist artist Romare Bearden and his relationships with other artists in the Museum’s collection.”